aziz-selim-sansardzhy/new-repository/README.md

 # new-repository
-a changed clone repository (change) for 2nd branch
+a changed clone repository for 2nd branch
 //this is change that was made
 //new code